aidl-upc-2024-clothes-extractor/clothes-extractor/docs/MinutesOfMeeting.md

 ### Actions
 * Josep Maria to generate the code to parse the detailed mask from "image-parse-v3"
 * Raúl to prepare the doc folder and continue testing Dataset.

+## 2024-01-25
+**Attendees** Alvaro, Joan, Josep Maria, Pol, Raúl Periodic meeting for reviewing the actual status of the project
+###During the meeting
+* Review of what we have done duriong the week
+  * Extract new mask
+  * Center mask
+* Reviewing curren resuls we have discussed about
+  * Scale of images. is this necessary or not
+  * Occlusions of clothing due to how the model is wearing her outfit
+  * We will need to define a kind of data augmentation, flip, rotation and color variations are proposed.
+Other possibilities are partial occlussions but this will be defined later.
+* We have checked the algoritm to traini our net from scratch.
+  * Take model clothe using a detailled mask (image 7 in Josep Maria jupyter) Concatenate with final Clothes mask (image 3) and we have to predict the final image (image 2).
+As we mentkioned last day we are going to add the final image mask to the loss calciulation of the net.
+* Pol has asked about the net we are propossing fot doing the work.
+We have discussed about U-net and we have been checking different models and analysing the U-net created fort the lab.
+* Pol has explain what is the goal and what we need to show in  the critical review of next wedneday
+* With respect to the trainning of the network we have disscusse two possibilities we have, or train a net from scdratch of to use some U-net pretrainned with Imagenet and do the transfer learning and fine tunning.
+* Pol proposse SNR and SSIM as metrics to evaluate how much good is out algorithm.

+### Actions
+* Alvarto and Joan to use the lab U-nbet as base to create a net that we can train from scratch.
+* Josep Maria to use a pretrainned U-net and do the transfer learning
+* Raul to prepare an index of the presentation and an intial propossal.
+When this is done help to the rest.